JustinPelle/Clustry/README.md

 *Visual demonstration of the clustering output*

 ## Dependencies
-This code has no dependencies, except that it uses python’s matplotlib to visualize the clustering.
+This code has no dependencies, except that it uses python’s matplotlib to visualize the clustering output.

 ## Execution
 To test out the model, execute the .bat file ‘run.bat’.
 The model will run on some demo data and visualize the clustering through creating ‘clus_vis.png’.